Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 That involves knowing what to do:

-- Before 1 on 1s: Meeting often enough (ideally every week or two), spending enough time in the meeting (ideally an hour), and be prepared ahead of time by putting real thought into it by creating a 1 on 1 agenda.
+- Before 1 on 1s: Meeting often enough (ideally every week or two), spending enough time in the meeting (ideally an hour), and being prepared ahead of time by putting real thought into it by creating a 1 on 1 agenda.

-- In-between meetings: Taking action, following up, and keeping the meetings consistently can make all the difference in the long term value of 1 on 1s.
+- In-between meetings: Taking action, following up, and keeping the meetings consistently can make all the difference in the long term value of your 1 on 1s.

 By making the most of these meetings, it shows your team members you value them, and helps keep them motivated and growing.